Molten Cloud platform delivery guide

 Per submission cycle (50 titles, 30 territories)

-• Build MEF avails from contracts and spreadsheets manually
+• Build EMA avails from contracts and spreadsheets manually

 • Cross-reference rights positions across multiple systems